Rushion18/Talky/README.md

 # Talky Social Media Web App

-Talky is a social media web app that combines the best features of Pinterest and Instagram, providing users with a platform to connect, share, and discover content.
+Talky is a social media web app designed for social interactions, post sharing, and content discovery.
+It incorporates features from popular platforms like Instagram and allows users to connect and engage in a visually appealing environment.

 ## Table of Contents